PAUDBUNL

 -

-PAUT-PCB-STATUSis re-initialized at the end of the paragraph before returning. -
+Regardless of outcome, PAUT-PCB-STATUS is re-initialized at the end of the paragraph before returning.

 4000-FILE-CLOSE: Closes both output files, checking/reporting (but not abending on) close errors.